How to Sell High-Dimensional Data Optimally: Preliminaries

-Our key takeaway from this observation (proved in \Cref{app:value_of_diff}) is that the ability to provide multiple products can be a substantial benefit and, in certain settings, completely overcome the information asymmetry to which the seller is subject.
+hold simultaneously. \end{proposition} The key takeaway from this result is that the ability to provide multiple data products can be a substantial benefit, even over an optimally priced single product, and, in certain settings, completely overcome the information asymmetry to which the seller is subject.

-\section{Near-Optimal Menus for Large State Spaces}
+\section{Near-optimal Menus for Large State Spaces}

 We are now prepared to state our main result.
 Recall that $n$ and $m$ denote, respectively, the number of buyer types and actions.
+Our proposed algorithm is given in Algorithm~\ref{alg:algo}.

+\begin{remark} The linear program (LP) in \Cref{lp:cai} is naturally symmetric with respect to its inputs $\omega_{1:K}$.
+We assume that the LP solver respects this symmetry, that is, if the solver is run with two different permutations of $\omega_{1:K}$, for any fixed $a\in \mathcal{A}$ and $\omega\in \omega_{1:K}$, the output $\pi^i(a \mid \omega)$, or its distribution if the outputs are random, is identical.
+This can always be ensured by first randomly permuting $\omega_{1:K}$ before the LP is formed. \end{remark}